Lichfield conveyancing FAQs

 Expert leasehold solicitors look after hundreds of leasehold clients every month, and our proactive approach can mean faster conveyancing.

 What do I need to know if selling a leasehold property in Lichfield?

 The conveyancing process for a leasehold flat or house is quite a lot more complex compared to a freehold house.

 The complex nature of leasehold property means that conveyancing solicitors in Lichfield must undertake additional legal work, including requesting all relevant freeholder information, through to looking into potential forfeiture proceedings.

 So as to resolve any leasehold-related problems sooner, It is recommended that the seller instruct a Lichfield conveyancing solicitor as early as possible.

 I am remortgaging a property in Lichfield - do I need a solicitor?

-Our property solicitors can act for most UK lenders, so no matter whether you are moving to a flexible mortgage with Birmingham Midshires or to a joint mortgage with the Chelsea Building Society, our remortgage team can assist.
+Property solicitors can act for most UK lenders, so no matter whether you are moving to a flexible mortgage with Birmingham Midshires or to a joint mortgage with the Chelsea Building Society, a remortgage solicitor can assist.

 Can Quittance help with a transfer of equity on my Lichfield home?